google/libgep/README.md

     Figure 4: Implementation of SGPClient.

 The SGPServer implementation is very similar to that of SGPClient.
+The main difference is that the Recv() callbacks can have an extra parameter (``id''), identifying the client that sent the message.

+    $ cat example/sgp_server.h
+    ...
+    class SGPServer: public GepServer {
+     public:
+      SGPServer();
+      ...

+      // protocol object callbacks: These are object (non-static) callback
+      // methods, which is handy for the callers. virtual bool Recv(const Command1 &msg, int id) = 0;
+      virtual bool Recv(const Command2 &msg, int id) = 0;
+      ...
+    };

+    const GepVFT kSGPServerOps = {
+      {SGPProtocol::MSG_TAG_COMMAND_1, &RecvMessageId<SGPServer, Command1>},
+      {SGPProtocol::MSG_TAG_COMMAND_2, &RecvMessageId<SGPServer, Command2>},
+      ...
+    };

+    Figure 5: Implementation of SGPServer.

 GEP Implementation Details